Creating rotas without the aid of rota planning software can be a bit of a nightmare.

 Whatever method you choose, give your staff plenty of notice of any changes and be flexible if the revised rota doesn't work for everyone involved.

-6. The rota isn't easily accessible
+6. The staff rota isn't easily accessible

 Employees calling in to ask for their next shifts is common in some industries.
-But take five, ten, twenty calls like this for every rota you produce, and you and your team will end up wasting a phenomenal amount of time each year — not to mention potentially missing customer calls as you tie up the phone line.
+But take five, ten, or twenty calls like this for every rota you produce, and you and your team will end up wasting a phenomenal amount of time each year — not to mention potentially missing customer calls as you tie up the phone line.

 There is no tried-and-tested workaround for the paper problem, but managers using Excel or Google Sheets for staff scheduling can send their finished rotas out to their entire team via email (just be sure to send out the new version every time you make a change).